 Supporting teachers, educators and principals in 2022 Held on Wednesday 19th of January 2022 12:00pm - 1:00pm AEDT, you will gain expert insights into: What are the main psychological stressors facing educators What can principals and wellbeing managers do to protect educator mental health in 2022 What evidence-based resources [...]

 Transitions: leaving school online workshop As part of headspace Schools, the Mental Health Education Program offers free educational workshops that are designed for secondary students and their parents and carers to build mental health awareness, knowledge and skills.
 This online workshop explores ways to look after yourself and your [...]

-The Morrison Government is investing in innovative strategies to address the barriers preventing people with mental illness and disability from finding and keeping a job.
-Minister for Families and Social Services Anne Ruston said the Government has committed an additional $45.7 million to extend two programs dedicated to helping young [...]
+Breaking down barriers into the workforce for people with a disability and mental illness The Morrison Government is investing in innovative strategies to address the barriers preventing people with mental illness and disability from finding and keeping a job.
+Minister for Families and Social Services Anne Ruston said the [...]

 About this Event Date: Friday 4 December 2020 Time 12.00 - 1.00 pm Registration Funded by the Australian Government's Department of Health, the Australian University Mental Health Framework has been developed over two years in consultation with stakeholders – including students, the university sector, the mental health sector and government. [...]

 Report prepared for the Australian ADHD Professionals Association Key findings ADHD affects approximately 281,200 children and adolescents (aged 0-19) and 533,300 adults (aged 20+) in Australia.
 The total cost of ADHD in Australia in 2019 is $20.42 billion, which includes financial costs of $12.83 billion and wellbeing losses of $7.59 [...]